 The Youth Outreach Program provides Youth 16+ with

-The Family Program provides Families with
+Family Support provides Families with

-The Men’s and Family Violence Intervention Program provides
+The Men’s Intervention Program provides

 The Community Hub supports a consistent, coordinated Continuum of practice that brings together service providers across program areas to

-Achieving Violence Prevention together:
+Achieving Prevention & Health Promotion together:

-Men’s and Family Violence Intervention Services are also provided on an Outreach basis at sites including Liverpool, Caledonia, Shelburne, Yarmouth, Digby, Middleton, Kentville, and Windsor.
+Men’s Intervention Services are also provided on an Outreach basis at sites including Liverpool, Caledonia, Shelburne, Yarmouth, Digby, Middleton, Kentville, and Windsor.
 We meet with a wide diversity of people in relationships with friends, partners, families and communities.
 You do not have to be referred by others.
 You can simply call us and book a time to meet, to see if we are a fit for you.
 Click here to go to our contact information.
 Please note these conversations are free.